12min

 Almost expectedly, Dalai Lama’s third commitment—as the Dalai Lama—is the cause of Tibet.

 People often forget that, despite being one of the spiritual leaders of the world, he is also a political leader of a country.
-Moreover, a country which is basically occupied by one of the two superpowers, China.
+Moreover, a country that is basically occupied by one of the two superpowers, China.

 He is aware that unlike his first two commitments (which depend solely on his will and discipline), the third one will only come to an end when a mutually satisfying solution is found between the Tibetans and the Chinese.